-The Indiana Department of Environmental Management (IDEM) has received an application from Hendrickson Trailer Suspension Systems located at 180 Mount Zion Road, Lebanon for a significant modification of its Part 70 Operating Permit renewal issued on March 1, 2011.
-If approved by IDEM's Office of Air Quality (OAQ), this proposed modification would allow Hendrickson Trailer Suspension Systems to make certain changes at its existing source.
-Hendrickson Trailer Suspension Systems has applied to add a manual touch-up operation for their assembly lines.
+The Indiana Department of Environmental Management (IDEM) has received an application from Gilpin Inc. located at 1819 Patterson Street, Decatur, IN 46733 for a renewal of its Part 70 Operating Permit issued on November 11, 2011.
+If approved by IDEM's Office of Air Quality (OAQ), this proposed renewal would allow Gilpin Inc. to continue to operate its existing source.

-The applicant intends to construct and operate new equipment that will emit air pollutants; therefore, the permit contains new or different permit conditions.
-In addition, some conditions from previously issued permits/approvals have been corrected, changed or removed.
-These corrections, changes, and removals may include Title I changes (e.g. changes that add or modify synthetic minor emission limits).
-IDEM has reviewed this application, and has developed preliminary findings, consisting of a draft permit and several supporting documents, that would allow the applicant to make this change.
+This draft Part 70 Operating Permit Renewal does not contain any new equipment that would emit air pollutants; however, some conditions from previously issued permits/approvals have been corrected, changed, or removed.
+These corrections, changes, and removals may include Title I changes (e.g., changes that add or modify synthetic minor emission limits).
+This notice fulfills the public notice procedures to which those conditions are subject.
+IDEM has reviewed this application and has developed preliminary findings, consisting of a draft permit and several supporting documents, which would allow for these changes.